-We feel polycarbonate is the best greenhouse covering due to its performance in extreme climates like wind, hail, snow and extreme temperatures.
+Polycarbonate is the best greenhouse covering due to its performance in extreme climates like wind, hail, snow, and extreme temperatures.
 Growing Spaces® offers two types of polycarbonate glazing for the Growing Dome® greenhouse kit to accommodate different climates.
 5-Wall glazing (16mm thick) is the standard for all our kits because it will perform well in all climates.
-Twin-Wall glazing (8mm thick) can be used if your average minimum winter temperature is 15 to 20 °F, or warmer (USDA climate zone 8b or warmer).
-Twin-Wall glazing is only available for the 15’, 18’, 22’, and 26’ Growing Dome kits.
+Twin-Wall glazing (8mm thick) can be used if your average minimum winter temperature is 15 to 20 °F, or warmer (USDA climate zone map).
+Twin-Wall glazing is only available for the 15’, 18’, 22’, and 26’ Growing Dome Greenhouse Kits.

 Side by Side Comparison

 |Gallina® Twin Wall||Gallina® Multi Wall||Macrolux® Multi Wall||Amerilux® Multi Wall|